Wildsong/docker-ArcGISWebAppBuilder/README.md

 [Esri "ArcGIS Web AppBuilder (Developer edition)"](https://developers.arcgis.com/web-appbuilder/) (aka WABDE) in a
 [Docker container](https://hub.docker.com/repository/docker/wildsong/wabde).
-This version is based on version 2.22 (released October 2021).
+This version is based on version 2.24 (released April 2022).

 The main purpose of this Docker is to facilitate developing widgets and I intend to describe my workflow in this README.
 You can just use it to run WABDE and build apps, too.

-I have tested this process with WABDE versions 2.13-2.21 on Debian Linux.
+I have tested this process with WABDE versions 2.13-2.24 on Debian Linux.
 I've also done some limited testing on Windows 10 Desktop using Docker WSL2.